 DONEGANI, JOHN ANTHONY (baptized Jean-Antoine; not to be confused with Guiseppe Donegana, another Montreal hotel-keeper), tavern-keeper, businessman, municipal politician, and seigneur; b.
 6 Aug.
-1798 in Montreal, eldest son of Joseph and Thérèse Donegani; d.
+1798 in Montreal, eldest son of Joseph, a wine merchant, and Thérèse Donegani; d.
 6 July 1868 in Montreal.

 Approximately 50 families of Italian origin lived in Montreal in the half-century before confederation.
 Most were from northern Italy and found employment in the grocery, tavern, or hotel trades.
 Among the innkeeping families were the Bonacinas, the Delvecchios, the Rascos, and the Doneganis.
 John Anthony’s grandfather, Guiseppe, immigrated to Montreal in 1794 from Moltrazio in Lombardy with his wife, three sons, daughter, and nephew, Joseph Donegani.
 Guiseppe Donegani established himself as an innkeeper, but returned to Italy in 1802.
 His offspring remained in Montreal and prospered.